MatveyGuralskiy/Ansible/README.md

 You can call to your inventory file also *hosts.txt* if you want

-You can also use a special playbook to create resources in *AWS* --> /Playbooks/Creating_AWS_Resources/AWSResources.yml
+You can also use a special playbook to create resources in *AWS*:

+/Playbooks/Creating_AWS_Resources/AWSResources.yml

 ### /Repository